iterative/dvc.org/static/docs/get-started/example-versioning.md

 ```

 If you run `git status` you will see that `data.dvc` is modified and currently
-points to the `v1.0` of the data set.
+points to the `v1.0` of the dataset.
 While code and model files are from the
 `v2.0` version.

 <details>